IN THIS GUIDE

 Expect your gardener to provide their own tools and equipment.

-If not and they use your tools and equipment and work for you regularly on days specified by you, you may end up becoming their employer, rather than their client.
+If not and they use your tools and equipment and work for you regularly on days specified by you, you may end up being considered as their employer, rather than their client. [source]

 This could lead to you becoming responsible for any employers’ liabilities.